open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

   version: 1.0.0
 ```

-This descriptor will contain all the resource references that this component contains and will be used to fetch
-identities of these references.
+This descriptor specifies the location of the component's resource based on the current context (`globalAccess`).
+We can use this information to retrieve the resource from a storage layer that is accessible within our current environment.

 ### Backend